skycommand/AdminScripts/README.markdown

 ## How to download an use

 You can either download each script individually or clone this entire repository.
-Most scripts are standalone and have no dependencies.
-One major exception is the `MpDefinitionPackage` module.
+With one exception, all scripts are standalone and have no dependencies.
+That exception is the `MpDefinitionPackage` PowerShell module.
 (It's a PowerShell script module, meaning that you need its entire folder.)
-Most scripts are PowerShell, so you need to open a PowerShell window to run them.
+Most scripts are in PowerShell, so you need to open a PowerShell window to run them.

 ## Description of scripts